wizz-cmd/markdown-cv/index.md

 - Development of a policy management system for the centralized creation, maintenance and distribution of policies, taking into account various areas of validity
 - Development of reverse-proxy, web application firewall

-## Professional Education
+## Languages
-Several professional trainings regarding:
-- Leadership
-- Sales
-- Recruiting
-- Negotiating
-- Conflict Management
-- Project Management
-- Change Management
-- Data Privacy
-- IT Management (incl.
-Certified Scrum Master & ITIL Foundation certifications)
+German (native)<br/>
+English (C1/C2)<br/>
+French (A2)<br/>
+Dutch (A2)

 ## Education
 Bachelor of Science, Computer Science (specialist field: *Cryptography & Security*), Saarland University, Saarbrücken, Germany<br/>
 Baccalaureate, Gymnasium Am Stadtgarten, Saarlouis, Germany

 ## BCM relevant information
-- Trusted BCM advisor for 2 DAX enterprises
-- Internal liaison between Deloitte RA and Deloitte Consulting
-- Evacuation of consultants and teachers during Arab Spring uprisings out of Alexandria, Egypt
-- Keeping up project delivery and operations for global distributed team during Island volcano grounding flight operations
-- Op Risk, BCM and Crisis Mgmt during Saudi Arabia
-- Experienced in all phases of BCM life cycle
-- Set up BCM as global function at DAX enterprise, implement processes & procedures, evaluating & compiling BC plans, recruiting and training global, regional, and local BCM personnel
-- Covid-19 management of team at Chempark Leverkusen
-- Connected Supply Chain as tactical BCM tool
-- Value Chain resilience as strategic BCM tool, extending BCM capabilities to a connected, global level - switch between process and product based BC management (e.g., medical necessary products)
-- Process based Business Impact Analysis and BC planning
 - Heidelberg Akademie
 - Mimenzug Notfallübung

 # Tasks/responsibilities
-- Develop, implement and maintain a business continuity management (BCM) and related governance framework with specific focus on DBG’s subsidiary Fondcenter AG
+- **OK** Develop, implement and maintain a business continuity management (BCM) and related governance framework with specific focus on DBG’s subsidiary Fondcenter AG
 - Corresponding to that, enhance the second line of defence oversight on Business and IT Operations
-- Develop, implement and maintain an incident & crisis management process
+- **OK** Develop, implement and maintain an incident & crisis management process
-- Support yearly Business Impact Analysis assessments
+- **OK** Support yearly Business Impact Analysis assessments
-- Coordinate the execution and reporting of BCM tests
+- **OK** Coordinate the execution and reporting of BCM tests
 - Design, collect, monitor and report BCM KPI / KRI metrics
-- Become a trusted business advisor for BCM topics: provide guidance related to business continuity plans and interdependencies, foster awareness and facilitate a proactive involvement of business areas in business continuity management
+- **OK** Become a trusted business advisor for BCM topics: provide guidance related to business continuity plans and interdependencies, foster awareness and facilitate a proactive involvement of business areas in business continuity management
-- Interact with other control functions like Information Security, Outsourcing and Risk Management
+- **OK** Interact with other control functions like Information Security, Outsourcing and Risk Management
-- Provide input and support to key projects and change processes
+- **OK** Provide input and support to key projects and change processes
-- Interact with external BCM interest groups/organizations and keep abreast of changes in regulations and industry best practices
+- **OK** Interact with external BCM interest groups/organizations and keep abreast of changes in regulations and industry best practices

 # Qualifications/required skills
-- Ideally 5 years of experience in Business Continuity Management and/or IT Service Continuity Management (incl.
+- **OK** Ideally 5 years of experience in Business Continuity Management and/or IT Service Continuity Management (incl.
 IT Contingency & IT Disaster Recovery Planning) – with a focus on financial services/banking/financial market infrastructure providers.
 - Very good knowledge of Business Continuity Management practices and protocols, including international BCM standards promoted by BCI/DR/ISO and relevant regulations (MaRisk, CSDR, CSSF 12/552, CPMI IOSCO, etc.)
 - Good knowledge of IT infrastructure, IT & Cyber Security and operations processes of financial market infrastructure providers, including specific technical knowledge would be a plus.
-- Good knowledge in developing and maintaining an incident & Crisis management process for (complex) matrix organisations.
+- **OK** Good knowledge in developing and maintaining an incident & Crisis management process for (complex) matrix organisations.
 - Good knowledge of the operational risk profile of Deutsche Börse Group (DBG).
-- Excellent analytical skills, creativity, critical thinking and the ability to identify problems and propose solution
+- **OK** Excellent analytical skills, creativity, critical thinking and the ability to identify problems and propose solution
-- Fluency in English is mandatory.
+- **OK** Fluency in English is mandatory.
 German knowledge would be an asset.

 https://career.deutsche-boerse.com/job/Luxembourg-Business-Continuity-Management-Officer-%28fmd%29/623198001/
 https://www.howtomakepartner.com/business-case-for-partnership-law-firm-big-4-consulting-firm/